aracnai/SB-GroupUtilities/README.md

 - Check BOTH extension locations and remove any duplicate copy, then keep only one:
   - public/scripts/extensions/third-party/SillyBunny-GroupUtilities
   - data/user/extensions/SillyBunny-GroupUtilities
-- After reinstalling, do a full refresh of SillyBunny (Ctrl+F5).
-Just switching chats is not enough.
+- After reinstalling, hard refresh the server.
-- If you ever installed the standalone Presence extension separately, remove it too.

 ## Bundled Extensions